witzsha/witzsha/README.md

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
- Please keep in mind that I am mentally ill and seriously paranoid.
-Because of that I tend to isolate myself and have a hard time when meeting new people. <br> <br>
+ Proshippers, shotacons, lolicons and MAP's dni.
+If you fit into the basic dni criteria also dont talk to me. <br> <br>

 </p>